neuralmagic/sparseml/research/mfac/tutorials/one_shot_pruning_with_mfac.md

 ```

 ## One-Shot Pruning with Magnitude Pruning
-Magnitude pruning recipes just look at the pretrained model weights, so need
+Magnitude pruning recipes just look at the pre-trained model weights, so extra
-no extra information to prune the model in one-shot.
+information is not needed to prune the model in one shot.
 The recipe can be applied directly
 to prune the model to 35% sparsity:

 ```python